DyingDown/RawBlog/source/_posts/LeetCode-42-Trapping-Rain-Water.md

 tags: [Array, Two Pointers, 2P, DP]
 categories: ACM
 main: 2P
 description: We can calculate the water amount by columns.
+For position i, the water it can contains is based on the left max height column and the right max height columns.
 postImage: https://cdn.jsdelivr.net/gh/DyingDown/img-host-repo/202306212037039.jpg
 ---